urnest/urnest/omnicxy/README.txt

                        FileAndLine const& fileAndLine) throw()

-  ... omnicxy calls these with cause like "connect timed out after 10 seconds" (cause) and "connect to host fred port 6253" so that they can be stitched together to read "failed to connect to host fred port 6253 because connect timed out after 10 seconds". (cxy::Exception has a readableRepr function that produces such a message)
+  ... omnicxy calls these with cause like "connect timed out after 10 seconds" and context like "connect to host fred port 6253" so that they can be stitched together to read "failed to connect to host fred port 6253 because connect timed out after 10 seconds". (cxy::Exception has a readableRepr function that produces such a message)